thejud/text-processing-cookbook/source/solutions.md

 ```

 I'll work through the small (10 line) file list from above for conciseness and
 reproducibility.
-As a result, the final counts will not match the output show
+As a result, the final counts will not match the output shown
 above that used the entire dataset.

 So, step by step, the process is as follows:

-1. Grab the filenemame (the last field) from each line
+1. Take the filenemame (the last field) from each line

 ```
 | awk '{print $NF}'